plume-lib/run-google-java-format/README.md

 program reformats Java source code, but has some disadvantages:
  * It creates poor formatting for type annotations.
  * It creates poor formatting for [annotations in comments](https://types.cs.washington.edu/checker-framework/current/checker-framework-manual.html#annotations-in-comments).
- * ~~It cannot check whether a file is properly formatted, which is desirable in a pre-commit hook.~~ Version 1.5 can do this, but not everyone is ready to upgrade to that version.
-(One reason is that version 1.4 and later wrap long `//` comments, so upgrading past 1.3 requires a one-time investment of time to fix formatting problems.)
+ * It cannot check whether a file is properly formatted, which is desirable in a pre-commit hook.
+   Version 1.5 can do this, but not everyone is ready to upgrade to that version.
+(One reason is that versions 1.2 and later require Java 8.
+   Another reason is that version 1.4 and later wrap long `//` comments, so upgrading past 1.3 requires a one-time investment of time to fix formatting problems.)
  * To reformat code requires a long, hard-to-remember command line.
  * You have to remember to update your installation periodically.